karolbarti/reqres/README.md

 - **Playwright**: A powerful framework for browser automation, allowing you to write end-to-end tests for web applications.
 - **TypeScript**: A superset of JavaScript that adds static typing to improve code quality and maintainability.

+## First Step

+Create a .env file like the example ".env.example" for your environment test suite.

 ## Running Tests

 To execute the tests in this project, use the following commands: